kwinto/CustomModules/modules/google-maps/README.md

 **Properties**

 There are two ways to use this Custom Module.
-Use the Google Maps Geocoding API to get the longitude and latitude of the address.
+Use the [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) to get the longitude and latitude of the address.
-    Such as the [documentation](https://developers.google.com/maps/documentation/geocoding/start) says, you can add the properties as a simple string:

-    - address
-If the Searchquery field is empty or no Place was found, it use the default values from Latitude and Longitude.
+If the Searchquery field is empty or no Place was found, the module use the default values from Latitude and Longitude.
-The fields look like this:
+Here is an example of a filled google-maps node:
 ![Create Location Node](./docs/google-maps-node.PNG)

 **View**